OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 Salinity configuration: 0 PSU.
 For optode sensors: when there is a small variation in salinity (less than 1 g/kg), it can be set to the mid value avoiding the need of salinity compensation.
 However, even in that case, it is a good practice to set salinity to 0 for two reasons: 1) it is usually difficult to find the salinity value defined for old deployments and 2) in case the equations change, it would be easier to recalculate oxygen values from uncompensated values.

 ## Sensor integration with gliders
-Optodes should be configured to record the intermediate parameters (calphase and temperature), not just oxygen.
+Optodes should be configured to record the intermediate parameters (`calphase` and temperature), not just oxygen concentration or saturation.
 Accurate time-stamps, or offsets relative to CT measurements must be recorded for performing the lag correction.

 ### Mounting location